IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/feb/2019-02-08-dynamic-configuration.md

 - we can test the domain code separately from the configuration code without any mocking and toggle enabling/disabling boilerplate;
 - all configuration is now in one place (outside of the business logic) which gives us a better view on the way our application is configured, easy toggle removing procedure and actionable feedback if the number of configurations grows too much.

 With all these benefits at hand, we can finally build flexible applications without sacrificing quality.
-That's one small step for a programmer, one giant leap towards maintainable data-driven continuously delivered products.
+This small step brings us closer towards maintainable data-driven continuously delivered software.
+And it's our choice to make it or not.